openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

    w_openvino_toolkit_<operating system>_dev_<release version>_<package ID>.zip
    w_openvino_toolkit_<operating system>_dev_<release version>_<package ID>.zip.sha256
    ```
-   where the `.sha256` file is used to verify the availablity of the package.
+   where the `.sha256` file is used to verify the success of the download process.

 2. Locate the downloaded files in your system.
 This document assumes the files are in your `Downloads` directory.

-3. (Optional) Open a command prompt terminal window, and verify the package by using the `.sha256` file:
+3. Open a command prompt terminal window, and verify the package by using the `.sha256` file:
    ```sh
    CertUtil -hashfile <archive name>.zip.sha256 SHA256
    ```
+   If any error message appears, check your network connections, re-download the correct files, and make sure the download process completes successfully.

 4. Unzip the `<archive name>.zip` file using your preferred archive tool.